 [2] The action area is defined as all areas to be affected directly or indirectly by the Federal action and not merely the immediate area involved in the action (50 CFR Section 402.02).
-Further clarification is provided by the national consultation FAQs.
+Further clarification is provided by the User's Guide for the Range-wide Programmatic Consultation for Indiana Bat and Northern Long-eared Bat.

-9. Will the project remove any suitable summer habitat^[1] and/or remove/trim any existing trees within suitable summer habitat?
+9. Will the project remove any suitable summer habitat[1] and/or remove/trim any existing trees within suitable summer habitat?